***** Stone age pillow and pestle, Orkney (former title: Stone age maul, Orkney)

-Found: Unique Stone Age Maul or Pestle, Orkney
+Found: Unique Stone Age Pillow and Pestle, Orkney

 This way he ever found a hundred year old bottle of whiskey in a wall.
 He took it to Orkney’s Highland Park distillery, where they brew high quality whiskey, still with local peat, and they confirmed its age.
 Highland Park’s ’18 year old’ is, according to connoisseurs, the ‘best whiskey in the world’, so the bottle was worth a fortune.
 “What are you going to do with it?” they asked.
 “Put it back in again” George answered, “I always put back in the wall what I get out”.
 “But won’t you drink it then?”, they tried.
 “I don’t like whiskey”, George, originally a Londoner, retorted.
 So somewhere in Orkney a priceless bottle of whiskey is hidden in a garden wall of which even the owner is not aware, only George knows……